canonical/certification.ubuntu.com/README.md

 Run `./run` inside the root of the repository and all dependencies will automatically be installed.
 Afterwards the website will be available at <http://localhost:8034>.

 When you start changing files, the server should reload and make the changes available immediately.

+# Deploy
+You can find the deployment config in the deploy folder.